branogoga/path-finding/README.md

 - non-negative edge weights
 - known position of the vertices
 - constant robot speed (_always travels the same speed, no acceleration / deceleration_)
+- constant robot speed on all edges (_e.g. full speed also on curved trajectories ..._)
 - time is discrete
 - robot appears at the start of the path and disappears when reached the destination